recruit-lifestyle/RandomImageView/README.md

 #RLSRandomImageView

-Swift subclass of the UITableViewCell.
+Swift subclass of the UIView.

 #Screenshot
 ![RLSRandomImageView](sample.gif)